Ci3l/Binary-Search/README.md

-# binary-search
+# BINARY SEARCH ALGORYTHM

+### Description
-simply a binary search algorithm (in progress)
+simply a binary search algorithm to improve my knowledges in python.